Sudden infant death syndrome (SIDS) is an unexplained and fatal syndrome that affects babies under 1 year of age.

 SIDS is a mystery for doctors and scientists, because they don't know what are the causes responsible for the death of these infants.

 Before learning how to prevent SIDS, you need to know what are the risk factors and the causes of this syndrome.
-When you look at newborn babies, you will see that they often have pauses in breathing during sleep.

 age of the infant (between 2 and 6 month)